-This fellowship program covers a full complement of pediatric urologic issues with particular attention to the areas of genitourinary reconstructive surgery (including micro-surgical techniques), auto-testicular transplantation, laparoscopic & robotic assisted surgery, uro-oncology and fetal urology.
-The majority of the fellowship related clinical activity takes place at the Cincinnati Children's Hospital Medical Center.
+This fellowship program covers a full complement of pediatric urologic issues with particular attention to the areas of genitourinary reconstructive surgery (including microsurgical techniques), laparoscopic and robotic assisted surgery, uro-oncology and fetal urology.
+The majority of the fellowship related clinical activity takes place at the Cincinnati Children’s Hospital Medical Center.
 The program has one or two fellows (we accept one fellow each year) for the duration of two years.

 The fellowship comprises a clinical year and a research year.
-The first year of the fellowship program is dedicated to clinical rotations in Pediatric Urology and the Urogenital Center, Pediatric Surgery, Pediatric Nephrology, The Healthy Bladder Clinic, Urodynamics and the Myelomeningocele Clinic.
-The fellows also spend time in the various multidisciplinary clinics that exist at Cincinnati Children's Hospital Medical Center.
+The first year of the fellowship program is dedicated to clinical rotations in Pediatric Urology, The Urogenital Center, The Healthy Bladder Clinic, Urodynamics and the Myelomeningocele Clinic.
+The fellows also spend time in the various multidisciplinary clinics that exist at Cincinnati Children’s Hospital Medical Center.

 The fellowship has a strong emphasis on didactics.
 Our conference schedule is below.